WhoGoesYou/QuotexCoinZa/replit.md

 ## Overview

-QUOTEX COIN za is a South African cryptocurrency trading platform built with modern web technologies.
+QUOTEX COIN WALLETS is a professional cryptocurrency trading platform built with modern web technologies, targeting South African users and international markets.
 It provides users with the ability to buy, sell, and manage cryptocurrency wallets with real-time market data integration.
 The platform features a comprehensive admin panel for user management and transaction oversight.
+Prices are displayed primarily in USD with ZAR conversion for South African users.

 ## System Architecture